PhoenixTales/phoenix-docs/story/factions/guilds/black-guard.md

 * **Helmets:** Some are wearing helmets made from a mixture of metal and leather-covered brigandines with a visor inspired by *Judge Death* (Sequel), others have helmets all made from metal, which are inspired by sallets (example below) and meant to be like a dark version of the Royal Guard helmets (no crest!) mixed with the Sequel helmet visor.
 * **Anonymity:** Not everyone is wearing a helmet and the helmets do not regularly cover the lower part of the face; therefore they are often wearing black scarves underneath (they do so always if not wearing a helmet), in order to keep a high degree of anonymity.
 * **Additional Protection:** They use tower shields with anti-magic protection and reflective abilities, especially so when breaking into houses (like a special police unit walking behind the shield).
 When fighting primarily against demons they use a spike attachment on their helmets (Sequel); when expecting fights against (armed) humans they may remove this attachment; some of them use the same kind of spikes on their arm guards as protection both against demonic claws/bites as well as to deflect/control sword hits.
 * **Weapons:** Their weapon of choice is the sword (often engraved with protective runes) and they use very effective crossbows, with an advanced reload mechanism, but a limited range.
 These crossbows of the order are used with both regular and particular anti-magic ammunition aimed to paralyse the alchemical abilities of the mage.
-The crossbows are also utilised to set-up traps and protective nets (e.g. by spanning a net in a doorway to keep themselves safe from a magic missile that may otherwise be casted from behind before swiftly breeching into the next room).
+The crossbows are also utilised to set-up traps and protective nets (e.g. by spanning a net in a doorway to keep themselves safe from a magic missile that may otherwise be casted from behind before they swiftly approach the next room).

 ## Inspirations